Dmirandae/Caronte--2D-/README.md

 ***About the use of Caronte function:

+YOU CAN DOWNLOAD THE CODE/FUNCTION HERE: https://github.com/atorresgalvis/Caronte--2D-/blob/master/caronte.R.
+OR CHOOSING THE FILE "caronte.R" IN THE MENU OF THE PROJECT. once you have the file "caronte.R" only load the file in R or RStudio, typing:

+source('~/Desktop/my_folder/caronte.R')

+**Fuction:
 caronte(x, algn = TRUE, w_algn_tps = FALSE)

 caronte function take three arguments that user can manipulate: